deislabs/hippo-docs/content/_index.md

 WebAssembly to provide a safe, secure, sandboxed environment to compile, deploy, run, and manage applications.

-Here at DeisLabs we are cooking up better ways to develop and run WebAssembly workloads.
-Not familiar with WebAssembly?
-Take a quick tour of [WebAssembly in a Hurry]({{< relref "topics/webassembly.md" >}}) to get up to speed.

 Our goal is to provide a platform for developers to take advantage of modern technologies without having to dive into the technical details of hosting.